howdyai/botkit/readme.md

 There are two basic ways to start a Botkit project:

-1) [Install Botkit directly from NPM or Github](#install-botkit-from-npm-or-github) and build a new app from scratch, or use one of the [included examples](#included-examples) as a starting point.
+1) [Install Botkit directly from NPM or Github](#install-botkit-from-npm-or-github) and build a new app from scratch.

 2) **Install a Botkit Starter Kit**